samliew94/Avalon/README.md

 # Avalon

-A companion app that eliminates the use of the Pre Game Ritual because it's awkward to use in office.
+A companion app that eliminates the use of the Pre Game Ritual because it can be awkward to use in public places.
-Come on.
-"Close your eyes"
+"Everyone, close your eyes"
 Really?

 ## How to use